chauff/cse1500-web-transcripts/README.md

   - Required readings: *none*
   - Recommended activities: *none*
   - Recommended readings:
-    - Chapter 9 of [Web Development with Node & Express](http://shop.oreilly.com/product/0636920032977.do) by Ethan Brown.
+    - :closed_book: Chapter 9 of [Web Development with Node & Express](http://shop.oreilly.com/product/0636920032977.do) by Ethan Brown.
     - Instead of cookies to recognize a user, we can also resort to the more stealthy version of [browser fingerprinting](https://arstechnica.com/security/2017/02/now-sites-can-fingerprint-you-online-even-when-you-use-multiple-browsers/).
   - Relevant scientific publications:
     - Roesner, F., Kohno, T. and Wetherall, D., 2012.
 [Detecting and defending against third-party tracking on the web](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final17.pdf).
 In Proceedings of the 9th USENIX conference on Networked Systems Design and Implementation (pp. 12-12).
 USENIX Association.